Sustainable Finance Disclosure Regulation

 Summary

-The principal adverse impacts statement covers the reference period from 1 January 2022 to 31 December 2022 and will be disclosed prior to 30 June 2023.
+This statement on principal adverse impacts on sustainability factors covers the reference period from 1 January 2022 to 31 December 2022.

 Indicators applicable to investments in real estate assets